hypercube-software/Audio-Workshops/midi-backup-translator/doc/readme.md

 ```

-You can now restore and backup your devices running the tool in the same directory.
+You can now restore and backup your devices running the tool in the directory `/SysEx`.

 ## Fields